kaldi-asr/kaldi/README.txt

-This is oficial Kaldi readme.
+This is official Kaldi readme.
 You are now in Kaldi/trunk mirror.
 Read Kaldi.md and INSTALL.md first!